-Programme of the day: coffee will be waiting for you at the winery before we take you to the vineyard.
+Programme of the day: coffee and croissants will be waiting for you at the winery before we take you to the vineyard.

 You'll see the grapes you've picked arrive at the winery and be put in the press machine.
 We will taste grape juice and musts from the press machine and the tanks, before lunch made with regional food products is served with the wines produced by the estate.